 Insider Tip: Don't miss the Adobong Bangus sa Dilaw na Luya.
 The dish is a family recipe; the sauce gets its striking golden color from turmeric which has many scientifically-proven health benefits.

-They don’t mess with the classics but that’s not to say they aren’t innovative.
+They don’t mess with the classic Filipino recipes but that’s not to say they aren’t innovative.
 Can you name any other restaurant in Metro Manila where you can enjoy Fried Bangus Belly with Sampaloc Candy Sauce and Crispy Kangkong?
 We sure can’t!

 Proving bangus is more than “Old People food,” they’ve even reinterpreted the iconic British dish: Fish and Chips, but instead of fries, you get delicious camote chips!
 You can dip the golden crisps in tartar sauce but the battered fish is best enjoyed with Sukang Pinakurat.